 Travelling Solo in Austria

-Below is our guide to how to travel solo in Austria as well as lots of practical information such as where to stay, which tour company to use and how to get around.
-Find out how to get from the airports and what to do in each place.
 All companies included have been recommended by solo female travellers and come with our Solo Female Friendly endorsement.
-Just choose the relevant section or read the full article.
+Just choose the relevant section or read the full article for your Austria visit.

 - About Austria